Transition from Year 6 to Year 7

 It can take a while to get into the routine of organising your time for homework.
 Students tend to settle in to their own routines very quickly and find systems to help them remember.
 If they sync their devices to receive homework, this is usually a great place to start.
 If you encounter a problem, talk to the member of staff by email or before the class.
 If it is the first time, don't worry there will be no consequence, staff will work with students to ensure it doesn't happen again.

-It is in not essential for students to have a mobile phone.
+It is in not essential for students to have a mobile phone and expensive items should not be brought into school.
 However, mobile phones are sometimes used in lessons but only when specifically directed by the class teacher.

-At all other times, mobile phones should be switched off and placed either in the student's bag or safely stored in their locker.
+At all other times, mobile phones should be switched off and placed either in the student's bag or safely stored in their locker (whenlockers are in use).
 They are not allowed to be visible anywhere on the school grounds during the school day without permission.

 Please see our Term Dates page here for the timings of our school day which include details of when break and lunch times are.
 Please note that students are welcomed into school every morning by 8.30am in readiness for an 8.40am start.
 It's always better to aim for 8.30am to be safe, the bell sounds at 8.35am as a reminder to move to the form room or to the hall for assembly.